Ownership of a Portuguese trademark is acquired by registration with the National Institute of Industrial Property (INPI).

-The most significant piece of Portuguese legislation regarding the protection of industrial property is the Industrial Property Code (IPC), approved by Decree-Law No. 36/2003, of 5 March 2003, as amended.
+The most significant piece of Portuguese legislation regarding the protection of industrial property (IP) is the Industrial Property Code (IPC), recently approved by Decree-Law No. 110/2018, of 10 December 2018, which revoked the previous IPC.

-As a Member State of the European Union (EU), EU legislation is applicable in Portugal on the general terms provided for EU legal instruments, notably the Regulation on the European Trade Marks and the Regulation on Community Designs.
+As a Member State of the European Union, EU legislation is applicable in Portugal on the general terms provided for in EU legal instruments, such as the Regulation on the European Union Trade Mark.

 Also, Portugal is a party to many relevant international treaties regarding the protection of trademarks, such as the Paris Convention for the Protection of Industrial Property (the Paris Convention), the Madrid Agreement Concerning the International Registration of Marks, and the Agreement on Trade-Related Aspects of Intellectual Property Rights.2

 The administrative body responsible for overseeing the protection of trademark rights in Portugal is INPI.
-This entity has competence to assess and decide on the registration of trademark rights, including opposition proceedings related to any national trademark registration.
-It is also responsible for publishing the Industrial Property Bulletin (the IP Bulletin), which contains the main relevant facts relating to intellectual property (IP) rights.
+This entity has competence to assess and decide on the registration of trademark rights as well as on requests for the declaration of nullity or annulment of such registrations, and also opposition proceedings related to any national trademark application.
+It is also responsible for publishing the Industrial Property Bulletin (the IP Bulletin), which contains the main relevant facts relating to IP rights.
 INPI also maintains an online freely accessible database, which contains information about all Portugal-related registered trademarks.